kevincallaghan/Kevins-Random-Password-Generator/README.md

 4. I found the correct usage of push(); to merge two arrays together on developer.mozilla.org.
 I am using this to combine the character sets chosen by the user so I can randomly pull from and complete my password.
 The article can be found here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push

+5. This is another source for figuring out how to push all elements from the array with the spread operator I found on developer.mozilla.org in an article called "Spread Syntax(...).
+Here is the link: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax

 ## License